 IRS Axle Air Ride Install

 The cleanest way to convert your 1969–1977 IRS-equipped VW from torsion-sprung to floating air ride.
-Bump stops, short shocks, 2,500lb bags, all the brackets — a one-weekend project that gives you on-the-fly stance for life.
+Doetsch Tech shocks, urethane bump stops, 2,500lb bags, and the bag-mount hardware — a body-on weekend project that gives you on-the-fly stance for life.

 "Take control of your ride height anytime, anywhere.
 Our premium Air Ride Kit turns your Classic VW into the perfect blend of style, comfort, and adjustability."